naninovel/docs/docs/api/index.md

 --- | --- | ---
 <span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID  Required parameter: parameter should always be specified">Text</span> | String | Text of the message to print.
-printer | String | ID of the printer actor to use. actor | String | ID of the actor to whom the message belongs. reset | Boolean | Whether to reset text of the printer before executing the printing task. waitInput | Boolean | Whether to wait for user input after finishing the printing task.
+printer | String | ID of the printer actor to use. actor | String | ID of the actor, which should be associated with the printed message. reset | Boolean | Whether to reset text of the printer before executing the printing task. waitInput | Boolean | Whether to wait for user input after finishing the printing task.